csoltenborn/GoogleTestAdapter/README.md

 Note that GTA remembers the durations of the executed tests to improve test scheduling for later test runs.
 The durations are stored in files with endings `.gta.testdurations` - make sure your version control system ignores these files.

+### Trouble shooting

+No source locations and traits are found for my tests!

+* The test adapter is not able to find the pdb of your test executable, e.g. because it has been deleted or moved.
+Rebuilding your solution should regenerate the pdb at an appropriate location.
+* The test executable's project has the option *Linker/Debugging/Generate debug info* set to `No` or `Optimize for faster linking (/DEBUG:FASTLINK)`, resulting in a pdb not containing the information necessary to resolve source locations and traits (see [#46](https://github.com/csoltenborn/GoogleTestAdapter/issues/46)).
+Change the setting to `true` or `Optimize for debugging (/DEBUG)` and rebuild your solution.

 ### Building, testing, debugging